 Donald J. Budman graduated from the University of Maryland, College Park in 1977 and Tulane University School of Law in New Orleans, LA in 1980.
-As a member of the South Carolina Bar for more than 36 years, his practice has always focused on civil litigation — handling trials and appeals in all courts in the state.
+As a member of the South Carolina Bar for more than 41 years, his practice has always focused on civil litigation — handling trials and appeals in all courts in the state.
 The Martindale-Hubbell lawyer rating service has awarded Mr. Budman an “AV Pre-Eminent” rating among his peers; the highest rating possible.
 With his excellent professional credentials, and as an experienced litigator, Mr. Budman has successfully prosecuted and defended cases in all trial level courts, and has briefed and argued many cases before the South Carolina Supreme Court and South Carolina Court of Appeals.
 He has appeared in cases in United States District Court for the District of South Carolina and the Fourth Circuit Federal Court of Appeals, and has represented many disabled workers before the Social Security Administration.
 Mr. Budman has also focused his practice on representing many businesses in and around Charleston.
-He has extensive experience with real estate and business contracts, leases, and agreements to buy and sell.
-His experiences in the courtroom have taught him how to best advise clients of the many ways to stay out of court.
+He has extensive experience with Wills, Trusts and Estates, real estate, corporate law, LLC's and partnerships, business contracts, leases, and agreements to buy and sell.
+His experience in the courtroom has taught him how to best advise clients of the many ways to stay out of court.

 Mr. Budman is also a Family Court and Probate Court Mediator- Certified by the South Carolina Bar.
 To become a “certified” mediator it was necessary that he complete mandatory education and training requirements, and other highly selective criteria required by the state Bar.
 As a mediator, Mr. Budman conducts voluntary or court-ordered meetings with litigants and attorneys with the goal of facilitating settlements through the use of alternative dispute resolution techniques.